 The cptutils package contains a number of utilities for the manipulation of color gradients; mainly for translating between different formats.
-Formats supported include ggr (GIMP gradient), cpt (GMT color palette table), avl (Arcview Legend), lut (xmedcon), svg, and version 3 of the grd format.
+Formats supported include ggr (GIMP gradient), cpt (GMT color palette table), avl (Arcview Legend), the PaintShop Pro and Photoshop formats, SVG, and CSS3.

 Release Notes: This release sees several improvements to the handling of alpha channels in gradients.

 Talend Open Studio for Data Quality helps you to profile your data.
 The ergonomic interface allows you to define metrics (indicators) and collect statistics on your data in a few clicks.
 It comes with a set of regular expressions that helps you to identify bad data.
 You can create your own regular expressions and use them in data profiling analyses.
 A lot of options exist for each indicator, which change the behavior of the indicator so that it gives you more pertinent information.
 Data quality options on indicators alert you when your data quality is not what you expected.

 Release Notes: Eight bugs have been fixed, and new features include adding a preference option to limit the number of analyzed columns.

 Candle App Platform is an XML-centric rich application development platform for both desktops and the Internet.
 It supports technologies like XSLT, XQuery, XML Scheme, XUpdate, XHTML, and SVG, and a new scripting language - Candle (Common ApplicatioN Development LanguagE).